|Lesson 2||Database integrity |

 commands you can use inside PL/SQL to tell Oracle when one transaction starts and ends.
 Later lessons describe these

+commands.
 A transaction is a set of database activity that is handled as a unit

 by the database.
 If an error causes any part of the transaction to fail, Oracle automatically undoes the entire set of actions.